Co-segmentation Inspired Attention Module for Video-based Computer Vision Tasks: Applications of COSAM

 \subsubsection{Objective functions}

 We use standard cross entropy loss for evaluating captions generated from the transformer decoders.
 Further, to promote knowledge propagation of salient regions from CoSB to GSB, we apply an online knowledge distillation constraint between GSB and CoSB branches via KL-divergence loss similar to \cite{pan2020spatio}.
-Given the word vocabulary $W$ and probabilities of caption words generated from global-scene branch $P$, co-segmentation branch $Q$, the knowledge distillation constraint is formulated using KL-divergence as follows:
+Given the word vocabulary $W$ and probabilities of caption words generated from global-scene branch $P$, co-segmentation branch $Q$, the knowledge distillation constraint is formulated using KL-divergence as follows: The overall loss function is given by,